 Telephone: 512-245-2686 Fax: 512-245-0392

-The Albert B. Alkek Library, located in the heart of the San Marcos campus, is where students and researchers come to find abundant information resources, cutting-edge technology, and diverse work and study spaces that support successful research and academic endeavors.
-The Alkek Library is the architectural centerpiece and intellectual hub of the campus and is open year round with early morning and late night hours during the fall and spring semesters, including continuous 24-hour access during mid-terms and finals.
-In addition, the library's online services and resources can be accessed 24/7 through the website (http://library.txstate.edu/).
+The Albert B. Alkek Library, located in the heart of the San Marcos Campus, is where students and researchers come to find abundant information resources, cutting-edge technology, and diverse work and study spaces that support successful research and academic endeavors.
+The Alkek Library is the architectural centerpiece and intellectual hub of the campus and is open year-round with early-morning and late-night hours during the fall and spring semesters.
+In addition, the library's online services and resources can be accessed through its website (library.txstate.edu/).

-The library's online catalog (http://catalog.library.txstate.edu) provides information on its holdings.
+The library's online catalog (catalog.library.txstate.edu) provides information on its vast resources.

 Wireless access to the university network is available within the Alkek Library.
 Laptop computers may be checked out for building use and there are multiple workstations, laser printers and scanners located throughout the building.

 Last summer, the library opened Alkek One, a suite of creative technology spaces designed to give students from all disciplines access to resources that will help them explore, create, and discover.
 These new spaces include: the Immersion Studio, for exploring virtual, augmented and mixed realities; MakerSpace, for creating physical innovations; GeoSpace, for GIS and data story telling exploration; DesignSpace for discovering 2D and 3D design possibilities; and the YouStar Studios, for recording audio and video projects and editing polished productions.

 The Alkek Library also boasts a new Graduate Commons space for graduate students and other education, instruction, and research spaces and features within its seven stories.